Gasoline: Chemical analysis and production

-The terms above are the jargon used in the oil industry, and the terminology varies.

-Currently, many countries set limits on gasoline aromatics in general, benzene in particular, and olefin (alkene) content.
+Many countries set limits on gasoline aromatics in general, benzene in particular, and olefin (alkene) content.
 Such regulations have led to an increasing preference for alkane isomers, such as isomerate or alkylate, as their octane rating is higher than n-alkanes.
 In the European Union, the benzene limit is set at one percent by volume for all grades of automotive gasoline.
 This is usually achieved by avoiding feeding C6, in particular cyclohexane, to the reformer unit, where it would be converted to benzene.
 Therefore, only (desulfurized) heavy virgin naphtha (HVN) is fed to the reformer unit.

-Gasoline can also contain other organic compounds, such as organic ethers (deliberately added), plus small levels of contaminants, in particular organosulfur compounds (which are usually removed at the refinery).
+Gasoline can also contain other organic compounds, such as organic ethers, deliberately added, plus small levels of contaminants, in particular organosulfur compounds, which are usually removed at the refinery.

 On average, U.S. petroleum refineries produce about 19 to 20 gallons of gasoline, 11 to 13 gallons of distillate fuel diesel fuel and 3 to 4 gallons of jet fuel from each 42 USgal barrel of crude oil.
 The product ratio depends upon the processing in an oil refinery and the crude oil assay.